rickBucket/Atelier-FrontEnd/README.md

 ## Motivation

 This project was designed to grow our understanding of building, maintaining, and optimizing a full react application.
-While the project was completed as a group, each individual was fully responsible for their individual component.
+While the project was completed as a group, each individual was fully responsible for their own component.
 This allowed each of us to utilize and strengthen our understanding of front end development.

 ## Build status